If you have not heard about IFTTT, then this guide is for you.

-3.11 The Top 5 Recipes For News Junkies
+3.11 The Top 5 Applets for News Junkies

-What it’s good for: Sometimes you don’t have time to keep up with all the news that happen around the world.
+What it’s good for: Sometimes you don’t have time to keep up with all the news that happens around the world.
 This will ensure that you get all the videos from channels you love so you can watch them later.

 The result: Get a copy of your favorite Pocket items into Evernote.

 What it’s good for: Some articles require double or triple readings for inspection and/or comprehension purposes.
-This recipe will allow that to be done seamlessly.
+This Applet will allow that to be done seamlessly.

-The result: When you get a piece of content to your Pocket, it also gets send to Instapaper.
+The result: When you get a piece of content added to Pocket, it also gets sent to Instapaper.

-What it’s good for: If you’re like me, you like and use both of these news apps.
-Make sure that you don’t miss anything using this recipe.
+What it’s good for: If you use both of these news app, make sure that you don’t miss anything using this Applet.